Cobb County, Georgia: Addressing

-Geocodes and world's largest toll-free calling area
+Geocodes and the world's largest toll-free calling area

 Originally in area code 404, the county was moved into area code 770 in 1995, and overlaid by area code 678 in 1998.
-Prior to 1995, those with phones tied to the Woodstock telephone exchange (prefixes 924, 926, 928, later 516 and 591) could also call the Canton exchange (479, later 445, then 704) as a local call.
+Before 1995, those with phones tied to the Woodstock telephone exchange (prefixes 924, 926, 928, later 516 and 591) could also call the Canton exchange (479, later 445, then 704) as a local call.
 This became moot, along with other dual-zone exchanges in metro Atlanta, when the exurban exchanges (including Canton) were fully made a part of what was already the world's largest toll-free calling zone.
 It is a zone spanning 7162 sqmi, with four active telephone area codes, and local calling extending into portions of two others.

 Cobb's FIPS county code is 13067.
 Because the National Weather Service has not subdivided the county, its WRSAME code is 013067, for receiving targeted weather warnings from NOAA Weather Radio.
 The county is primarily within the broadcast range of one weather radio station: KEC80, on 162.550 MHz, transmitted to all of metro Atlanta and broadcast from NWSFO Peachtree City.
 The secondary station is the much newer WWH23 on 162.425 from Buchanan, which also transmits warnings for Cobb but has reception mainly in the western part of the county.